Skip to Content

 From there, we typically review key documents such as the will, any prior wills, trust documents, financial records, and court filings that relate to the probate case.
 Because our attorneys work across multiple practice areas, we can also evaluate related matters, such as how real estate is titled, whether there are business interests involved, or if other issues might affect the estate.
 Our goal is to build a clear picture of the estate as a whole, not just one disputed paragraph in a document.

-Once we have a fuller understanding of the facts, we discuss potential paths with you.
+Once we have a fuller understanding of the facts, we will discuss potential paths with you.
 Those might include negotiating with other family members, raising objections in the probate court, or pursuing more formal litigation when needed.
 We talk through practical considerations, including cost, time, and how different strategies may affect relationships or future planning.
 You remain at the center of these decisions, and we work to explain each option in straightforward terms.

 Throughout the case, we focus on communication.
 Our team keeps you informed about hearings, deadlines, and new developments, and we encourage questions.
 We know that will litigation can feel overwhelming, so we work to anticipate how each step may impact you financially and emotionally.
 Strategic foresight is important in these cases, and we take care to plan for how today’s decisions may affect tomorrow’s opportunities, including future estate planning and rebuilding family trust where possible.